chandtr/CapstoneProject/README.md

 *.
 Aggregated sales data by month wise<br>

 ### Data Cleansing
-Few points for data cleansing,
+Few points for data cleansing,<br>
 *.Based on the sales data, noticed that sales data has below 0 sales values, which needs to be remvoed, so i have filtered the records with negative sales numbers<br><br>
 *.Noticed that few duplicated rowes were there, which has been dropped <br><br>
 *.Based on the data distribution analysis, found out that some item prices are greater than $5000, which is a outlier because most of the sales prices are